-$$ch(I(Cr, w) \le I(Cr^, w)) \ge ch(I(Cr^, w) \le I(Cr, w)).^{18}$$
+$$EI{ch}(Cr, \wp) = \sum{w} ch(w)I(Cr, w)$$

 Accuracy Reliabilism follows a rich tradition known as epistemic utility theory, a program which justifies principles of rationality via the constraint that they promote accuracy.
-Accuracy Reliabilism, essentially, instructs agents to maximize expected accuracy according to the chance function that in fact obtains in their world.19
+Accuracy Reliabilism, essentially, instructs agents to minimize expected inaccuracy according to the chance function that in fact obtains in their world.

 An admissibility constraint is built into Accuracy Reliabilism for the following reason.
 There is a sense in which the truth function at w is the "likeliest" credence function to have a low inaccuracy measure, since that inaccuracy measure is certain to be zero.
-But there is no credence function which is certain, de re, to be the truth function.
-As such, so long as there are nondegenerate objective chances in w, ch will not assign probability 1 to any particular credence function being maximally vindicated.
-For an agent to know which credence function actually is the truth function, they would need to have loads of inadmissible information (time-travelling testimonials, crystal balls, and the like).
+But there is no credence function which is certain, de re, to be the truth function, nor is there any operationalizable credence-forming process which reliably latches onto the truth function.
+As such, so long as there are non-degenerate objective chances in w, ch will not assign probability 1 to any particular credence function being maximally vindicated.
+For an agent to know which

+credence function actually is the truth function, they would need to have loads of inadmissible information (time-travelling testimonials, crystal balls, and the like).
 Inadmissible information is difficult, if not impossible, to come by.
-Accuracy Reliabilism applies to doxastic circumstances in which only the evidence that is available is the kind to which we ordinarily have access.
+Accuracy Reliabilism applies to doxastic circumstances in which the only evidence that is available is the kind to which we ordinarily have access.
 Hence, the same considerations regarding the practical utility of a chance-backed reliability norm over a prescriptive truth norm that I discussed in the context of Chance Reliabilism should carry over, mutatis mutandis, to Accuracy Reliabilism.
 And, for both principles, the sorts of circumstances in which they do not apply are precisely those in which (PP) does not apply, namely those in which inadmissible evidence is available to an agent.